Meanwhale/MeanscriptCS/README.md

 - Generate C# classes by using data structure (schema) described in Meanscript.
 That's how you could read and write data objects directly from your source, like in <a href=https://en.wikipedia.org/wiki/Protocol_Buffers>Protobuf</a>.
 - Command line tool.
-- Functions, conditions, loops, i.e. programming features that already are in the core of Meanscript but are disabled for now due to recent refactorings.
+- Math operations (+-/*), functions, conditions, loops, i.e. programming features that already are in the core of Meanscript but are disabled for now due to recent refactorings.

 # Examples